What is a project scope?

 The project scope needs to be clear to everyone involved from the initiation of development all the way through to finish, such that instances like scope creep can be managed and ultimately prevented altogether.

 Now that you have developed your project scope and are ready to kickstart the development process, what’s next?

 This is where we, Tara AI, come into play.

-We’re shaping the future of software development and management.
+Welcome to the future of product management.

 If you are wondering what a “sprint” is, check out this blog post: Scrum Framework in Agile Project Management.

 Write product specs, groom backlog, plan sprints, get insights, and more!